FlavienVidal/sentiment-analysis-on-Amazon-reviews/README.md

 CountVectorizer() enables to convert a collection of text documents to a matrix of token counts whereas TfidfTransformer() transforms a count matrix to a normalized tf or tf-idf representation.

+## Tokenization
+The *bag-of-words* representation technique summarizes a document in terms of word counts and throws away all irelevant information or information relevant to any more complex processes of document construction.
+The reason for eliminating all these data is computational and statistical efficiency, we need to store and work on data that are important.
+The huge advantage of this technique is its simplicity.
+Usually ... :
+removes the too common or rare words, isolated punctuation and numbers as well as common suffixes like -s or -ing.
+The remaining tokens are then counted

 ### Building models

 We will train and evaluate several models able to recognize the overall feeling of the consumer and then fine tune the most promising ones.